Duality for relative logarithmic de Rham-Witt sheaves on semistable schemes over $\mathbb{F}_q[[t]]$: Coherent duality

 The Grothendieck duality theorem studies the right adjoint functor of $Rf_*$ in $D^+_{\text{qc}}(X)$, the derived category of $\mathcal{O}_X$-modules with bounded from below quasi-coherent cohomology sheaves.
 There are several approaches to this functor.

 In our case, we follow a more geometric approach, which was given by Hartshorne in \cite{hartshorneduality}.
-Here we only use the Grothendieck duality theorem for projective morphisms. \begin{definition} A morphism $g: M \to N$ of schemes is called projectively embeddable if it factors as for some $n \in \mathbb{N}$, where $q$ is the natural projection, $p$ is a finite morphism. \end{definition} \begin{remark} In our case, the projectivity of the scheme $f: X \to S=Spec(k[[t]])$ and the fact that the basis is affine imply that $f$ is projectively embeddable [EGA, II 5.5.4 (ii)]. \end{remark}
+Here we only use the Grothendieck duality theorem for projective morphisms. \begin{definition} A morphism $g: M \to N$ of schemes is called projectively embeddable if it factors as for some $n \in \mathbb{N}$, where $q$ is the natural projection, $p$ is a finite morphism. \end{definition} \begin{remark} In our case, the projectivity of the scheme $f: X \to B={\rm Spec}(k[[t]])$ and the fact that the basis is affine imply that $f$ factors through a closed immersion $X\hookrightarrow \mathbb{P}^n_S$ for some $n\in \mathbb{N}$ [EGA, II 5.5.4 (ii)]. \end{remark}

-\begin{theorem}[Grothendieck duality theorem] Let $g:M \to N$ be a projectively embeddable morphism of noetherian schemes of finite Krull dimension.
-Then, there exists a functor $f^!: D^+_{qc}(N) \to D^+_{qc}(M)$ such that the following holds: \begin{itemize} \item[(i)] If $h: N \to T $ is a second projectively embeddable morphism, then $(g\circ h)^!=h^!\circ g^!$; \item[(ii)] If $g$ is smooth of relative dimension $n$, then $g^!(\mathscr{G})=f^*(\mathscr{G})\otimes \Ome_{M/N}^{n}[n]$; \item[(iii)] If $g$ is a finite morphism, then \textup{$g^!(\mathscr{G})=\bar{g}^*R\Hom_{\mathcal{O}_N}(g_*\mathcal{O}_M, \mathscr{G} )$}, where $\bar{g}$ is the induced morphism $(M, \mathcal{O}_M) \to (N, g_*\mathcal{O}_M)$; \item[(iv)] There is an isomorphism \textup{ } for $\mathscr{F} \in D^-_{qc}(M)$, $\mathscr{G} \in D^+_{qc}(N)$. \end{itemize} \end{theorem}
+\begin{theorem}(Grothendieck duality theorem \cite[\S 11]{hartshorneduality}) Let $g:M \to N$ be a projectively embeddable morphism of noetherian schemes of finite Krull dimension.
+Then, there exists a functor $f^!: D^+_{qc}(N) \to D^+_{qc}(M)$ such that the following holds: \begin{itemize} \item[(i)] If $h: N \to T $ is a second projectively embeddable morphism, then $(g\circ h)^!=h^!\circ g^!$; \item[(ii)] If $g$ is smooth of relative dimension $n$, then $g^!(\mathscr{G})=f^*(\mathscr{G})\otimes \Ome_{M/N}^{n}[n]$; \item[(iii)] If $g$ is a finite morphism, then \textup{$g^!(\mathscr{G})=\bar{g}^*R\sHom_{\mathcal{O}_N}(g_*\mathcal{O}_M, \mathscr{G} )$}, where $\bar{g}$ is the induced morphism $(M, \mathcal{O}_M) \to (N, g_*\mathcal{O}_M)$; \item[(iv)] There is an isomorphism \textup{ } for $\mathscr{F} \in D^-_{qc}(M)$, $\mathscr{G} \in D^+_{qc}(N)$. \end{itemize} \end{theorem}